Outstanding writing and research from the University Writing Seminars

 "The Scoundrel's Journey: Visions of American Individualism in Star Wars"

 Liam's research proposal for UWS 23b The Cosmos tracks the cultural and archetypal resonances of the original Star Wars trilogy from the first film's premiere in 1977.
 While others have focused on the idealist Luke Skywalker or the evil Darth Vader, Liam turns to Han Solo as a tough-guy type comparable to the Western gunslinger and hard-boiled detective of Hollywood past.

 College after college reports that when they went to remote learning during the pandemic, academic dishonesty — cheating — increased substantially.
 But as Rotem Arie explains in this paper from UWS 37a Biology of Morality, that might not be for the reasons you'd expect.

 Alexander J. Dragunoff

 "Putin’s Propaganda: The Effect of Russian Propaganda on Masculinity"

 Alex explores how Vladimir Putin leverages hypermasculinity and homophobia to perpetuate his autocracy.
 Other leaders have projected a macho image as a means of attracting support, but none more successfully than Putin.
 From UWS 16a Sex and Advertising, Fall 2020.

 "Gene Editing: How Advancements in this Technology Highlight the Need to Redefine Disability"

-There are now medical techniques that can alter the DNA of a fetus in utero to prevent diseases and disabilities.
+There are now medical techniques to alter the DNA of a fetus in utero to prevent diseases and disabilities.
 But what exactly constitutes a disability?
 And what about mistakes?
-Ada examines the fundamental philosophical questions raised by this technology.
+Ada examines the philosophical questions raised by this technology.
 What constitutes a good life — and how far should we push science to ensure it for our children?
 From UWS 4a Medial Ethics, Fall 2020.